ikennarichard/cinema_api/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Delete transactions
-- Link payments for transactions you want to track
+- Add screenings to the cinema model

 <p align="right">(<a href="#readme-top">back to top</a>)</p>